wang-chen/lgl-action-recognition/README.md

 # Lifelong Graph Learning

-   This repo is for the application of paper "Bridging Graph Network to Lifelong Learning with Feature Correlation".
+   This repo is for the application in paper "Bridging Graph Network to Lifelong Learning with Feature Correlation".

    Temporal and distributed pattern recognition using the Wearable Action Recognition Dataset (WARD).